Ali Wentworth Posts Video Of First Moments Out Of COVID-19 Isolation To Instagram

 One of the couple’s children played Destiny Child’s song “Survivor” on their phone as Ali smiled, walking down the stairs to be greeted by the family dog.

-“This is so sad,” Ali joked as her husband smiled proudly.
 She was wearing an oversized black sweater and white lounge pants with a black band on the bottom in the quick clip.

 George, who looked as proud as can be of his wife of 19 years, clapped heartily.